Agentic Entity Resolution

 Use sdk_guide with topic='full_pipeline' and your platform to get step-by-step install commands, environment setup, configuration code, record loading templates, and export patterns.

-The mapping_workflow tool walks through a complete 7-step process: profile your source data, plan the entity structure, map fields to Senzing features, generate sample JSON and mapper code, then validate the output with the linter and analyzer.
+The mapping_workflow tool walks through a guided 8-step process: profile your source data, plan the entity structure, map fields to Senzing features, generate and validate output, then optionally detect the SDK environment, load test data, generate a validation report, and evaluate results.

 Use generate_scaffold to get working initialization and record-loading code in your language.
 Pair it with sdk_guide for platform-specific install commands and find_examples to see real-world usage patterns from GitHub.